jmhammond/math-courses/content/blog/getting_started_with_hugo.md

 ## Basic setup of the hugo blog {#basic-setup-of-the-hugo-blog}

+...
+For this, look elsewhere and come back. (sorry)

+Here's a [link to mine on GitHub](https://github.com/jmhammond/math-courses) with information about cloning and setting up.

 ## Setting up Mathjax 3 {#setting-up-mathjax-3}

 There's really three things that need to happen to use Mathjax on a page:

 1. You need to create a mathjax `partial`.
 This will live in `site-name/layouts/partials/mathjax_support.html`:
     ```html
        <script>
          MathJax = {